-- Existing commercial uses such as fur harvesting and the operation of the bear management area will be permitted.
-Such activities will continue to be monitored in order to ensure they do not unduly deplete natural resources and that they impose a minimal impact on the features identified for protection. - Trapline cabins will not be permitted. - Commercial enterprises offering ecotourism experiences will be encouraged, providing these activities are low in intensity and are compatible with other uses.
+- Existing commercial uses such as fur and baitfish harvesting and the operation of bear management areas will be permitted.
+Such activities will be monitored in order to ensure they do not unduly deplete natural resources and that they impose a minimal impact on the features identified for protection. - Commercial enterprises offering ecotourism experiences will be encouraged, providing these activities are of low intensity and are compatible with other uses.